AhmadAllam/Evil-Twin/README.md

 # Info
 Follow the instructions in the script and
-Simply, you can run the evil twin on your Android phone with NetHunter.
+Simply, you can run the evil twin attack on your Android phone with NetHunter.

 ## Features